 Puppy fur is made up of individual hairs.
-The character of a puppy coat depends on the texture and color of individual thread-like structures made of keratin that grows outward from hair follicles in the skin.
+The character of a puppy coat depends on the texture and color of individual thread-like structures made of keratin that grow outward from hair follicles in the skin.

 Fur serves as a protective barrier that shields the puppy’s skin from the elements, regulates body temperature, and protects puppies from sunburn, heatstroke, frostbite, and hypothermia.
 Hair also acts like a candle "wick" to route scent-chemicals related to identification and sexual status, sending scent from the skin into the air.